jblackiex/42_so_long/README.md

 # 42_so_long 🧙
 * The aim of this project is to create a small 2D game where players have to pick up all collectables and go to the exit; then you WIN!

+-->> Prior to starting with this project, clone the repository, then go into it and delete ``minilibx-linux`` dir.
+Then go to https://github.com/42Paris/minilibx-linux and clone this repository into ``42_so_long`` dir.
+MiniLibX is the simple graphic library that we use at 42 and it's useful to deal with images in this project.
 ## ![gif1.gif](https://drive.google.com/file/d/1y8DQA48qQZwwJsFFF6G2oWR3vney_w3v/view?usp=sharing)

 ## 📜 Index